City to resolve potential Kaw Lake dispute with Osage Nation, hear annual budget proposals

-Enid city commissioners will vote Tuesday whether to approve a proposed agreement with the Osage Nation and authorize a one-time payment of $1 million so the city’s Kaw Lake water pipeline project may begin construction.
+ENID, Okla. — Enid city commissioners will vote Tuesday, May 11, 2021, on a proposed agreement with the Osage Nation and whether to authorize a one-time $1 million payment that would allow the city’s Kaw Lake water pipeline project construction to begin.

 The city of Enid’s agreement with the Nation is necessary for the city to begin construction on the 70-mile pipeline and intake plant on the lake in Osage County, according to the city.